Social Data: What is Its Value and How to Use It to Drive Better Business Outcome

 Be sure to include a disclosure on your website about how you use cookies and share data collected through them.
 This will help ensure that visitors know how their data is being used and that they can make an informed decision about whether or not to interact with you online.

 Social network data can be extremely valuable for businesses looking to maximize their social presence.
-Businesses can create more effective social selling strategies by analyzing which content is resonating with audiences and identifying key influencers.
+Businesses can create more effective social selling strategies by analyzing which content resonates with audiences and identifying key influencers.
 Additionally, customer service should be optimized for selling opportunities.
 Many buyers start their purchasing process by engaging with brands on social media channels.

 Focus on personalization (but not too much)